 Some of the resources and tools that the experts talked about included:

-During the webinar, the audience weighed in on where they find diverse, equitable, and inclusive scenarios:
+During the webinar, the audience weighed in on where they find diverse scenarios:

 create their own